The Tower of London

 The Queen’s House

-The Queen’s House is the most haunted building of The Tower of London.
+The Queen’s House (in September 2022 renamed as the King’s House) is the most haunted building of The Tower of London.
 Anne Boleyn and Catherine Howards awaited their fate here.
 Guy Fawkes, a conspirator in the “Gunpowder Plot” to blow up the English parliament in 1605, qas tortured and tried here.
 Rudolph Hess, one of Hitler’s closest advisors, was imprisoned here as well.
 The upstairs room was used for torture and screams can be heard from up here.
 A phantom monk has been heard chanting in the basement and spectral footsteps have been heard climbing the stairs.

 A man dressed in medieval clothing has been floating through the corridors and a veiled grey lady, whom only women can see, has appeared throughout the entire building.
 Anne Boleyn haunts the room where she awaited her execution.
 She’s often seen leaning out of the window.
 The scent of a peculiar perfume is often smelled here and some people feel as if they are being suffocated.
 Arabella Stuart haunts this building as well.
 She was a lady in waiting at the court of Elizabeth I. She wanted to marry William Seymour, but was not allowed to.
 They wanted to elope but were caught.
 Arabella was imprisoned at The Tower and died of a broken heart five years later.
 Her ghost is often seen here.

 Several sentries have seen the apparition of a headless woman walking around Tower Green.
 They think this is Anne Boleyn, but more women lost their head here.
 Margaret Pole’s dreadful final moments are witnessed by many on the anniversary of her death each year.
 On several nights in 1975, Yeoman Warders heard loud piercing screams coming from Tower Green.
 When they investigated, nothing was there.